Hy-LeTuan/CVJourney/Fundamentals/Python/exercise2/problem.md

     ...
 ```

-statement and run the program until the user enters an age that is resonable.
+statement and run the program until the user enters an age that is reasonable.

 **Final note:** You can find out more about the `try...except` statement in Python [here](https://www.w3schools.com/python/python_try_except.asp).